 The incidence of obesity in our society has reached (by some accounts) epidemic proportions.
 This problem is even more acute among the African-American, Hispanic, and Native American populations.
-Our scientists are working on measures to determine strategies to examine patterns that influence the prevalence of obesity.
+Our scientists are working on alternative strategies that influence the prevalence of obesity.
 Preliminary results show that lack of knowledge, socioeconomic status, and income are major factors impacting lifestyle habits that contribute to obesity.

 Obesity accounts for more than \$68 billion in direct health care expenses each year.
 From a public health perspective, the increasing prevalence of obesity and its associated conditions exerts an important and increasing impact on virtually every aspect of health care in America.
-Within the last year we have began to look at obesity in three project areas: 1) Prevalence and Factors Influencing Childhood Obesity Among African-Americans and Hispanics.
+Within the last two years we have began to look at obesity in three project areas: 1) Prevalence and Factors Influencing Childhood Obesity Among African-Americans and Hispanics.
 2) Hypnosis: An Intervention Strategy for the Treatment of Hypertension in African-Americans.
 3) An Examination of the Attitudes and Behaviors of African American College Students Toward Healthful Eating Habits.
-These are new projects and therefore no results are available to be reported.